Considerations for Starting a UK Career in Education

 Don’t have much time?
 Watch this short video instead–

-- Secondary School Teacher- Secondary school students means ages between 11-16 years.
+Secondary School Teacher- Secondary school students means aged between 11-16 years.
 If you have any BSc, honors, or BEd degree you can be a secondary school teacher.
 You may take the necessary training to boost up your experiences.
 Salary ranges are also attractive for primary teachers.

 Why do I want to teach?